 - Students likely have some prior familiarity with sites such as Facebook or MySpace, lowering the "learning-curve" associated with using a new technology.

 - Wikis and blogs provide avenues to increase collaboration between students.
-For additional reading consider: Whither the Wikis?, 5 Strategies for Using Wikis in the Classroom and Why Blogging is an Effective Way to Teach Students Today.
+For additional reading consider: Whither the Wikis? and 5 Strategies for Using Wikis in the Classroom.

 - Students involved in projects can blog about their experiences.